The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Measuring Problematic Representations

 \section{Measuring Problematic Representations}

-In this section, we answer the question: {\em what are the incidence rates of pooling and other problematic representations in the misinformation ecosystem?} Specifically, we focus on measuring the prevalence of situations which would result in the failure of any {\em reasonable} inventory supply chain validation efforts.
-In \Cref{sec:pooling:misrepresentations}, we provide a broad overview of the types of errors and misrepresentations commonly seen in \sellers and \ads files that hinder end-to-end supply chain validation.
-We compare the prevalence of these errors on our control and misinformation domains.
-Then, in \Cref{sec:pooling:pooling}, we present evidence for ad inventory pooling in the advertising ecosystem and highlight cases of dark pooling by misinformation domains.
+In this section, we answer the question: {\em what is the prevalence of pooling and other problematic representations on misinformation websites?} Specifically, we focus on measuring the prevalence of misrepresentations that hinder end-to-end supply chain validation.
+In \Cref{sec:pooling:misrepresentations}, we provide a broad overview of the types of misrepresentations commonly seen in \sellers and \ads files.
+We compare the prevalence of these misrepresentations on control and misinformation websites.
+In \Cref{sec:pooling:pooling}, we present evidence of ad inventory pooling and highlight cases of dark pooling by misinformation websites.